julezporto/julezporto/README.md

 - 👋 Hi, I’m @julezporto
-- 👀 I’m interested in UX/UI and the cloud
+- 👀 I’m interested in web design and development and data analysis
-- 🌱 I’m currently learning docker, kubernetes, and AWS
+- 🌱 I’m currently learning machine learning, databases, and big data management
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: email jvporto@wpi.edu